ParthSheladiya97/Hospitality_Analysis_PowerBI/README.md

     <img src="https://github.com/ParthSheladiya97/Hospitality_Analysis_PowerBI/blob/main/Resources/Weekly%20Analysis.png" width="700">
 </p>

-## Learned thnigs from the Project
+## Learned things from the Project
- #### 1. Calendar Visual Using Matrix Table
+ - **Calendar Visual Using Matrix Table:**
  Learnt to build a new visual (Calendar visual) using matrix table, which can be utilized for different purpose of analyze.

- #### 2. Understanding Hotel Cancellation Policies
+ - **Understanding Hotel Cancellation Policies:**
  By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
 If the booking is cancelled after that, the charge range from 60 to 90% of the booking cost.

- #### 3. Utilizing Bookmarks and Selections
+ - **Utilizing Bookmarks and Selections:**
  Learnt, how to use bookmarks and selection for different purposes.
 (Page navigation and clear filter button in the dashboard was achieved using bookmarks and selection. website like page navigation

- #### 4. Consistent Use of Color Palette
+ - **Consistent Use of Color Palette:**
  Tried using color palette and stick with that colors throughout the dashboard

- #### 5. Exploring New Card Visuals
+ - **Exploring New Card Visuals:**
  I explored and implemented new card visuals in Power BI to display key metrics more effectively.

+ ## Some Important insights from the Dashboard
+- Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad and Delhi
+- AtliQ Exotica performs better compared to all 7 type of properties with 320 Million revenue, rating 3.62, occupancy percentage 57 and cancellation rate as 24.4%.
+- AtliQ Bay has the highest occupancy of 66%
+- Week 24 recorded the highest revenue among all, which is 139.6 Million
+- Delhi tops both in occupancy and rating followed by Hyderabad, Mumbai, Bangalore
+- AtliQ lost around 298 Million in cancellation
+- Elite type rooms has the most booking and as well higher cancellation rate
+- Most of the booking is done through unknown source than followed by Makeyourtrip